mathewgomas-alfred/mathewgomas.io/reference_manual/tools/freehand_brush.rst

     Distance
         The distance the brush needs to move before the first dab is drawn.
 (Literally the amount of events received by the tablet before the first dab is drawn.)
     Stroke Ending
         This controls how much the line will attempt to reach the last known position of the cursor after the left-mouse button/or stylus is lifted.
-Will currently always result in a straight line, so use with caution)
+Will currently always result in a straight line, so use with caution.
     Smooth Pressure
         This will apply the smoothing on the pressure input as well, resulting in more averaged size for example.
     Scalable Distance